View Patrick Turazzo's Obituary on fltimes.com and share memories

-PHELPS–Patrick A. Turazzo, age 64, of Phelps passed away on Saturday (March 23, 2019) at Strong Memorial Hospital, Canandaigua.
+PHELPS–Patrick A. Turazzo, age 64, of Phelps passed away on Saturday (March 23, 2019) at Strong Memorial Hospital, Rochester.

 |